cloud-barista/cb-tumblebug/docs/feature_guide/resource-template-management.md

 **Solution:**
 - **Define Once, Deploy Many**: Save a working configuration as a template and reuse it across namespaces
-- **Extract from Running Infrastructure**: Capture the exact configuration of a live MCI into a template
+- **Extract from Running Infrastructure**: Capture the exact configuration of a live Infra into a template
 - **Pre-built Templates**: Ship common configurations (web servers, GPU clusters, VPC layouts) as JSON files
 - **One-Click Provisioning**: Apply a template with just a name to create real resources

 ### Key Highlights

-✅ **Three Resource Types**: Templates for MCI, vNet, and SecurityGroup
+✅ **Three Resource Types**: Templates for Infra, vNet, and SecurityGroup
 ✅ **Full CRUD**: Create, Read, Update, Delete operations for all template types
 ✅ **Apply Workflow**: Provision real resources directly from a template
-✅ **Extract from MCI**: Capture a running MCI's configuration as a reusable template
+✅ **Extract from Infra**: Capture a running Infra's configuration as a reusable template
 ✅ **File-based Loading**: Pre-built templates loaded from `init/templates/*.json` during initialization
 ✅ **Namespace Scoped**: Templates are organized within namespaces for logical isolation
 ✅ **Label Preservation**: User-defined labels (e.g., `accelerator: gpu`) are preserved in templates